Alvaromarcus/Reprograme-se_IFES_SEMANA04/README.md

 ## License

 You can reproduce, modify, and distribute the code, as long as you include the license notice.
-Refer to the [LICENSE.txt] file for more details.
+Refer to the [LICENSE](LICENSE.txt) file for more details.